black-sliver/PopTracker/doc/PACKS.md

 * `.ChestCount`: how many chests are in the section
 * `.AvailableChestCount`: read/write how many chests are NOT checked
 * `.AccessibilityLevel`: read-only, giving one of the AccessibilityLevel constants
+* `.FullID`: read-only, full id such as "location/section"

 ### type Location